 Failure to create content that satisfies the search intent will eventually lead to lower rankings.
-Even if you manage to rank high on Google, this will be only temporary because Google uses different signals to measure whether or not users are happy with the websites shown on the top of the results.
+Even if you manage to rank high on Google, this will be only temporary because Google uses different signals to measure whether or not users are happy with the websites shown at the top of the results.

 So, before even start thinking about on-page SEO, make sure that the content you create is what a Google searcher wants.